Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### The form and contents of the EngageUI toolkit
 EngageUI is provided as an MIT licenced source-code toolkit that consists of
 1. A SessionManager that interfaces with the OSs windowing
-system and manages the user's interaction session.
+system and manages the user's interaction session
+via the app-dashboard and various activity-handlers.
 2. An abstract activity handler structure that the app populates
-with the ability to handle a specific user activity.
+with the ability to handle an app-specific user activity.
 3. A small set of concrete activity-handlers
-that are accessed through and managed by the SessionManager.
-These activity-handlers  handle common interaction tasks
+that handle user-activities common across apps
 such as providing access to the OSs file system
 and implementing an app's dashboard.